aws/s2n-tls/nix/README.md

 Nix can store build artifacts in an external store, to reduce build times, and to allow CI to only do the build task once.
 While there are [services to handle this](https://www.cachix.org/), for s2n-tls' CI, we're relying on S3 buckets.

-In it's simplest form, the `nix copy` command can be used to stash a specific pacakge, but in the case of CI, where we'd like to stash an entire build environment, more sophistication is required.
+In its simplest form, the `nix copy` command can be used to stash a specific package, but in the case of CI, where we'd like to stash an entire build environment, more sophistication is required.

 By using inputDerivation, we can create a meta-package that contains all the packages in our devShell.